Extreme singular values of inhomogeneous sparse random rectangular matrices: Main results

-Now assume $d=\omega(\log n)$, and the expected degree of each vertex is roughly the same.
-The Mar\v{c}enko-Pastur law for the matrix $\frac{1}{d} (A-\mathbb EA)^\top (A-\mathbb EA)$ can be proved in the same way following the proof of semicircle law for inhomogeneous random graphs with homogeneous expected degrees (i.e., sparse generalized Wigner matrices) in \cite[Corollary 4.3]{zhu2020graphon} via graphon theory.
-This implies the upper bound and lower bound given by \eqref{thm:main_sparse_max} and \eqref{thm:expectation_A_lowerbound} are tight.
-We state the generalization of the Bai-Yin theorem \cite{bai1993limit} stated in \eqref{eq:extreme} to sparse random bipartite graphs in the following corollary.
+For the next result, we assume $d=\omega(\log n)$, and the expected degree of each vertex concentrates.
+The Mar\v{c}enko-Pastur law for the matrix $\frac{1}{d} (A-\mathbb EA)^\top (A-\mathbb EA)$ can be proved in the same way the semicircle law was proved in \cite[Corollary 4.3]{zhu2020graphon} via graphon theory.
+This implies the upper bound and lower bound given by {\eqref{eq:concentration_A}} and {\eqref{eq:smin}} are tight.
+We state the generalization of the Bai-Yin theorem to sparse random bipartite graphs in the following corollary.